barryclark/jekyll-now/_posts_unreal_engine/Implement-FABRIKComponent.md

 		FVector TargetToTailVector = Tail - Target;
 		const float SquareSum = TargetToTailVector.SquaredLength();

+		// There is a problem that the position of
-		if (SquareSum < FLT_EPSILON)
+		//the tail becomes NAN when Square Sum is 0. if (SquareSum < FLT_EPSILON)
 		{
 			return Target + DefaultTailVector * Length;